bananaoomarang/bombermin/README.md

 ## Development ##

-You will need to provide an API key:

-1. Copy `src/main/constants.yaml.example` => `src/main/constants.yaml`
-2. Fill in GB API key from https://www.giantbomb.com/api/

-Next you will need to setup your Roku device [like so](https://blog.roku.com/developer/developer-setup-guide).
+First setup your Roku device [like so](https://blog.roku.com/developer/developer-setup-guide).

 Just install ukor by running `npm i` in the project (you will need node/NPM installed on machine), then to build/install: